Events & Programs

 Falcon Flock: Mentoring for Social Justice Leadership

-Hosted by the CWGE, the Office of Multicultural Affairs, the LGBTQ+ Center, the Non-Traditional Students Office, the Center for Leadership, and the Career Center this program combines a one-to-one mentorship experience with career development and social justice leadership education to inspire and equip students to become stronger, more prepared leaders for social change.
+Hosted by the CWGE, the Office of Multicultural Affairs, the LGBTQ+ Center, the Non-Traditional Students Office, the Marvin Center for Student Leadership, and the Career Center this program combines a one-to-one mentorship experience with career development and social justice leadership education to inspire and equip students to become stronger, more prepared leaders for social change.
 Space in this program is limited to be considered for this program you must apply by Monday, October 1st.
 To volunteer to be a mentor please submit your paperwork by Thursday, August 30th.
 Email firstname.lastname@example.org for more information.

 Feminist Friday: Critical Reading Collective